 Less than 5% of the national research funding goes to MBC.
 Let that sink in.
 Almost one-third of women with early-stage breast cancer go on to have MBC.
 All breast cancer deaths are due to MBC.
 But less than 5% of research funding goes to figuring out how to stop cancer from spreading and from killing our mothers, daughters, sisters, and wives.

-The other message that doesn’t get highlighted during Pinktober is that almost one-third of women whose cancer is detected by mammograms will go on have stage 4 breast cancer.
-And that right now we don’t know how to stop that.
+The other message that isn’t highlighted during Pinktober is that almost one-third of women whose cancer is detected by mammograms will go on to have stage 4 breast cancer.
+And we don’t know how to stop that.